 Carbon markets and taxonomy, where do we stand today?

-In 2005, Europe set up the largest carbon market in the world with the aim of controlling and limiting the amount of greenhouse gases emitted: the Emissions Trading Scheme (ETS).
-Member States set an annual degressive cap on the amount of carbon on the market and then allocate them free of charge or by auction to companies, i.e. about 11,000 installations in 31 countries, accounting for about 45% of the EU's GHGs.
-The system thus aims to reward the most virtuous companies, which can resell their assets, and to penalize those that emit too much carbon, which are forced to buy allowances on the market.
+In 2005, Europe set up the world's largest carbon market with the aim of controlling and limiting the amount of greenhouse gases emitted: the Emissions Trading System (ETS).
+Member states set a sliding scale on the amount of carbon on the market annually and then allocate them free of charge or by auction to companies, i.e. around 11,000 installations in 31 countries, around 45% of the EU's GHGs .
+The scheme aims to reward the most virtuous companies, which can sell their assets, and to penalise those that emit too much carbon, forced to buy allowances on the market.

 Today, the EU is working on a new mechanism to complement the EU ETS: the Border Carbon Adjustment Mechanism (BCAM) or commonly known as the border carbon tax: